benoitries/experimentation/archive/persona-v2-after-ng-meeting/DSL_Target_LUCIM-full-definition-for-compliance.md

 - Input Event (IE): System→Actor message
 - ExecutionSpecification: UML concept rendered as "activation bar"
 - Lifeline: UML participant in sequence diagram

+## 6. Compliance Rules Summary

+All rules are normative.
+Rules start with a placeholder <RULE-ID> and are followed by a description and closed by a placeholder </RULE-ID>. e.g. AS1-SYS-UNIQUE is a rule identifier and the text contained between <AS1-SYS-UNIQUE> and </AS1-SYS-UNIQUE> is the rule description.

 </LUCIM-DSL-DESCRIPTION>